k State Library Services

 It provides public access computers, access to federal and state government information, access to a circulating collection, research assistance, social media, consumer technology training, and library collection assistance.

 State Library Services is open to the public Monday through Friday from 8:30 am until 5:00 pm.
+Our Reading Room in the Culture Center is open Tuesday through Friday from 9:00 am to 5:00 pm.

 How do I get a library card?